TunahanCATAK/AoC24/README.md

 Which reads a file line by line and waits the caller to ask for the next line.
 Tried to implement a kind of generator function in C++.

+## Day 5:
+Tried to solve the problem with recursive function, but it was not efficient.
+I got a stack overflow error.
+So, I had to change the approach.

+Then I decided to use std::is_sorted() function.
+Which provides us a special comparison function.
+But the time complexity of the solution became O(n<sup>2</sup>).
+O(n) for the is_sorted function and O(n) for the comparison function.